zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/placeholder_four/_index.md

 ---
-title: "Use Hyperscan on Arm servers"
-linkTitle: "Use Hyperscan on Arm servers"
+title: "Learn how to use Docker"
+linkTitle: "Learn how to use Docker"
 description: >
-    Learn how to install and run Use Hyperscan on Arm servers, and more stuff to pad out this description properly.
+    Warm up with a simple docker build for any machine, then use Docker buildx for multi-architecture builds and install binfmt to use buildx sucessfully on Linux without Docker Desktop.
 layout: "path"

 # Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.
-skilllevel: Getting-Started
+skilllevel: Introductory
 armips:
     - Neoverse
 tools:
-    - YCSB
+    - buildx
 softwares:
-    - Java
-    - Vectorscan
+    - Docker
 operatingsystems:
     # Just filling out for example purposes
     - Linux